An easy way to enjoy a classic restaurant breakfast or brunch at home this homemade Bob Evans Sausage Gravy recipe is delicious!

 Warm sausage flavors fill a white gravy base and allow you to experience all of the spices in Bob Evans sausage.
 This simple country style gravy can be made in less than 20 minutes on the stove top.
 We like using refrigerated biscuits, but homemade biscuits can make the meal a bit more special.

-Going out for brunch is always a special treat, but we also love having easy ways to make our favorites at home.
+Going out for breakfast or brunch is always a special treat, but we also love having easy ways to make our favorites at home.
 This copycat Bob Evans Sausage Gravy recipe only calls for a few ingredients, ground sausage, flour, milk, seasonings and warm biscuits!

 Starting with a quality and tasty roll of ground sausage is key to success in this recipe.
 Bob Evans pork sausage is our favorite meat because they are based in Ohio and buy pigs from Ohio and other local farmers!